munzir/41-krang-sim-ach/README.md

   then we need to change the permission for this folder using

       chmod 755 config4cpp
   Once the permissions are properly set, then copy files from bin folder to /usr/local/bin/, from lib folder to /usr/local/lib/, and the config4cpp directory in the include folder to /usr/local/include.
+Once the files are copied, do:

+      ldconfig
+  for properly binding config4cpp with the dynamic-linker.
 - [09-URDF](https://github.gatech.edu/WholeBodyControlAttempt1/09-URDF) - Clone this repo.
 No installation needed.
 - [18-OnlineCoM](https://github.gatech.edu/WholeBodyControlAttempt1/18-OnlineCoM) - Clone this repo.
 No installation needed.
 - [37-somatic](https://github.gatech.edu/WholeBodyControlAttempt1/37-somatic) - Follow installation instructions on the git readme.